Fugtemypt123/3DSegStyle/README.md

 ## 4 Acknowledgements

-Our work is based on [StyleGaussian](https://arxiv.org/abs/2403.07807) and [SAGA (Segment Any 3D GAussians)](https://arxiv.org/abs/2312.00860).
+Our work is based on [StyleGaussian](https://arxiv.org/abs/2403.07807), [SAGA (Segment Any 3D GAussians)](https://arxiv.org/abs/2312.00860) and [ZStar](https://arxiv.org/abs/2311.16491).
 We thank the authors for their great work and open-sourcing the code.